 - CLAS688G: Special Topics in Classical Civilization; Italy: Greek and Roman Culture in Context

 Dr. Crispin Corrado is teaching this course and is a classical archaeologist specializing in Roman art.
 She received her Ph.D. at Brown University, and an MA in Art History and BA in Classics from the University of Chicago.
 Dr. Corrado is currently a faculty member at a number of American institutions in Rome and she has lived in Rome for over ten years.
 If you are interested in this course but do not meet the eligibility requirements, reach out to Dr. Crispin Corrado to discuss your interest.
-For general questions, please contact EA Short-term Programs.
+For general questions, please contact the Global Classrooms Team.